MultiFileTest: A Multi-File-Level LLM Unit Test Generation Benchmark and Impact of Error Fixing Mechanisms: Limitations

 \subsection{Benchmark Dataset}

-\textbf{Dataset Collection. } Our dataset is built from carefully selected project-level repositories on GitHub, which is a popular platform for hosting and collaborating on software development projects.
-We focus on three widely used programming languages: Python, Java, and JavaScript.
-We establish our selection criteria based on three key factors: 1) a reasonable size, 2) inter-file dependencies, and 3) a reliable source.
-Thus, we collect reliable and self-contained projects consisting of 2 to 15 files with fewer than 1600 lines of code (LOC).
-We limit our selection to repositories with publicly available licenses, such as the MIT license, ensuring the legality and openness of the code.
-To maintain the quality and reliability of the dataset, we choose projects with a high number of stars and forks, which signals community approval and widespread usage.
-For projects that fit all the requirements above but are too big for current frontier LLMs to handle, we also extracted smaller projects from these large codebases.
-These smaller projects were carefully adjusted to be self-contained without relying on the original larger projects.
-After applying these criteria, we constructed 20 representative projects per programming language.
-The summary of dataset statistics is presented in Table~\ref{tab: dataset}, and detailed information on the dataset sources and statistics for each project can be found in Appendix~\ref{appendix: dataset}.
+\textbf{Dataset Collection. } Our dataset comprises carefully selected multi-file-level GitHub repositories in Python, Java, and JavaScript.
+We establish selection criteria based on three key factors: 1) appropriate size (2-15 files, <1600 lines of code), 2) inter-file dependencies, and 3) reliable sources.
+The size threshold ensures code fits within standard LLM input windows without truncation, enabling fair comparison across models with different context lengths.
+This approach isolates our core evaluation target—the model's ability to generate unit tests—rather than testing long-context management or external tooling.
+We limit our selection to repositories with publicly available licenses, ensuring legality and openness.
+To maintain quality and reliability, we prioritize projects with high numbers of stars and forks, signaling community approval and widespread usage.
+We also extract smaller, self-contained projects from oversized codebases, carefully adjusting them to function independently without relying on the original larger projects.
+After applying these criteria, we construct 20 representative projects per programming language.
+Dataset statistics are summarized in Table~\ref{tab: dataset}, with detailed information on dataset sources and project-specific information in Appendix~\ref{appendix: dataset}.

 \textbf{Pre-processing. } Dataset pre-processing involves several key steps to ensure the projects are well-structured and suitable for testing.
-First, we double-check whether the selected projects have syntax errors, even though they are sourced from reliable codebases.
-Second, for projects extracted from a larger codebase, we modify them to be self-contained by reorganizing files, adjusting domain naming conventions, and/or modifying import paths to remove dependencies on external modules.
-Next, to enhance the accuracy of line coverage measurements, we consolidate statements that are split across multiple lines into a single line, ensuring that the metrics are more valid.
-Additionally, we maintain the integrity of the original code style as much as possible, preserving the diverse coding practices across different projects.
-This approach allows us to test how LLMs handle various code styles in a realistic environment.
+First, we verify all selected projects for syntax errors despite their reliable sources.
+Second, for projects extracted from larger codebases, we modify them to be self-contained by reorganizing files, adjusting domain naming conventions, and/or modifying import paths to remove dependencies on external modules.
+Next, to enhance the accuracy of line coverage measurements, we consolidate statements that span multiple lines into a single line, ensuring more valid metrics.
+Additionally, we maintain original coding styles as much as possible to preserve diversity across projects, allowing us to assess how LLMs perform when faced with various programming styles.